ThisIsDecker/wallet-seed-bruteforcer/README.md

 ⚠️ Note:

-Not open-source: Proprietary optimization methods are used.
+Not open-source: Proprietary optimization methods are used.<br/>
-Antivirus alerts: Rare false positives may occur due to code obfuscation and packaging.
+Antivirus alerts: Rare false positives may occur due to code obfuscation and packaging.<br/>

 :heavy_check_mark: Key Features